jirkapok/GasPlanner/doc/calculators.md

 * `ppO2`: What is the current partial pressure when breathing the gas at given depth?
 Always know your partial pressure, so you know limits of your gas.
 This calculation can be omitted in case of using standard gases, which are defined for each depth range in safe ppO2 limit.
 Standard gases are used by training agencies like GUE, UTD or ISE.
 * `EAD`: Shows [Equivalent Air depth](https://en.wikipedia.org/wiki/Equivalent_air_depth).
 It is depths at which the nitrox has equivalent narcotic effect of nitrogen as breathing Air.
 This value is always lower than MOD.

-> Even you can use Air at depths higher than 30 meters, there is still narcotic effect which increases for most people in depths bellow 30 meters.
+> Even you can use Air at depths higher than 30 meters (100 ft), there is still narcotic effect which increases for most people in depths bellow 30 meters.
 For such depths gases replacing nitrogen by helium like Trimix should be used.

 > Hit the `Use` button to apply current ppO2 to diver application settings.